philmuri/leetcode/README.md

 # LeetCode Solutions

 Here, I save some of my submissions to various problems from LeetCode.
 These are organized by problem number and number below along with a (rough) categorization into programming topics.
+Note that any helper functions omitted by leetcode are not included in my solutions.

 ## Table of Contents
 - [LeetCode Solutions](#leetcode-solutions)